Davidson4376/windows-uwp.fr-fr/windows-apps-src/design/basics/commanding-basics.md

 When designing a command interface, the most important decision is choosing what a user can do.
 To plan the right type of interactions, focus on your app - consider the user experiences you want to enable, and what steps users will need to take.
 Once you decide what you want users to accomplish, then you can provide them the tools to do so.
 -->

-## <a name="choose-the-right-command-elements"></a>Choisissez les éléments de bon de commande
+## <a name="choose-the-right-command-elements"></a>Choisir les éléments de commande appropriés

-À l’aide des éléments appropriés dans une interface de commande peut faire la différence entre une application intuitive, facile à utiliser et une application difficile à confusion.
-Un ensemble complet d’éléments de commande sont disponibles dans la plateforme Windows universelle (UWP).
-Voici une liste de certains des éléments de commande plus courants de UWP.
+L’utilisation d’éléments adéquats dans une interface de commande peut faire toute la différence entre une application intuitive et facile à utiliser, et une application dont l’utilisation est complexe et déroutante.
+Un ensemble complet d’éléments de commande est disponible dans la plateforme Windows universelle (UWP).
+Voici une liste de quelques-uns des éléments de commande UWP les plus courants.

 :::row:::
     :::column:::